 Chennai retailed a litre of petrol at the same price of Rs 101.40.
 (Representative image)

-Petrol and diesel prices remained unchanged on December 4 after the Centre's excise duty cut to bring down retail rates from record highs, according to a price notification of state-owned fuel retailers.
+Petrol, diesel prices today: Petrol, diesel prices remained stable for over a month on December 9 after the Centre cut excise duty to bring down retail rates from record highs.

-The price remained the same in other metro cities.
-The November 4 decline took the price of petrol in Mumbai to Rs 109.98 a litre.
-The price remained the same on December 4.
-Diesel price also stayed unchanged at Rs 94.14 per litre on the day.
+The price remained constant in other metro cities.
+The price of petrol in Mumbai remained unchanged at Rs 109.98 a litre, diesel price also stayed static at Rs 94.14 per litre on the day.

 The petrol and diesel prices remained unchanged in Kolkata at Rs 104.67 per litre and Rs 89.79 per litre, respectively.